Convoy heads to Ukraine's Mariupol to attempt evacuation | Law-Order

 But there seemed little faith that the two sides would resolve the conflict soon, particularly after the Russian military's about-face and its most recent attacks.

-Soon after, Ukrainian officials reported that Russian shelling was hitting homes, stores, libraries and other civilian sites in or near those areas.

-Britain's Defence Ministry also confirmed “significant Russian shelling and missile strikes'' around Chernihiv.
+Britain's Defense Ministry also confirmed “significant Russian shelling and missile strikes'' around Chernihiv.

-On Thursday, the area's governor, Viacheslav Chaus, said Russian troops were on the move but may not be withdrawing.

 In a speech in the Australian capital of Canberra, Jeremy Fleming said Russian President Vladimir Putin had apparently “massively misjudged” the invasion.
 Although Putin's advisers appeared to be too afraid to tell the truth, the “extent of these misjudgments must be crystal clear to the regime,” said Fleming, who heads the GCHQ electronic spy agency,.